 She, Her, Hers

-I work to advance our efforts to support public systems focusing on the use of data and research to inform policy, decision making, and best practices.
-I work with the team that monitors child welfare systems that are facing class-action litigation—assessing progress in their efforts to improve outcomes for children, youth, and families.
-I lead a national initiative focused on improving well-being outcomes for expectant and parenting youth in foster care, their children, and families.
-I am also part of the Youth Thrive initiative.
+I work to advance efforts to support public systems focusing on the use of data and research to inform policy, decision making, and best practices.
+I lead a national initiative aimed at improving well-being outcomes for expectant and parenting youth in foster care, their children, and families.
+I work with the team that monitors child welfare systems facing class-action litigation.
+I also support the Youth Thrive initiative, which applies research in adolescent development to change policy and practice, so all young people have the opportunity to succeed.

 I do this work because